score-spec/score-k8s/README.md

     1b.
 The user can import, copy, or download a custom set of extended resource provisioners that they or their platform team have developed specific to the target cluster.

 2. The user runs `score-k8s generate` to add Score files to the project and generate a `manifests.yaml` file.
+Multiple score files can be added and the resulting manifests will include all workloads and all resources together.
 3. Iterate by changing the score files, and re-running `generate`.
-4. The manifests can then be validated and deployed through `kubectl apply`.
+4. The manifests can then be validated and deployed through `kubectl apply -f manifests.yaml`.
+5. To remove the resources from the cluster, the same `kubectl delete -f manifests.yaml` can be used.

 ## Score overview